biased-kit/errors/README.md

 # Errors
-IMO errors should serve three purposes:
+IMO error should serve three purposes:
- - show message for user, describing what's wrong in order to he'll be able to fix it.
+ - shows a message for an user, describing what's wrong in order to the user be able to fix it.
- - show machines the kind of error, in order to be handled automatically.
+ - provides the kind of error for machines, in order to be handled automatically.
- - show sufficient information to developers for easy debug including place (stack trace) and context (variables), this info is placed to log.
+ - shows sufficient information to developers for easy debug.
+The info includes place (stack trace) and context (variables) where the error happened.

 this package provides interface and implementation to solve each goal.

 ## What means error handling ?
 * Most common case is just to transmit an error to upper caller.
-* Though sometimes you want to add more context for user (change message), probably you could add context for debug as well.
+* Though sometimes you want to add more context for debug.
 * In rare case you could try to perform some action.
 For this purpose you may rely on error type since different errors could be handled differently.
 * Finally, you could want to raise *your own* type of error, in order to caller be able to handle it automatically.

 ## Error type
 Error types should be described as a part of method interface.
-This way a caller could chose a right action for error handling automaticaly.
+This way a caller could chose a right action for error handling automatically.
 I suggest to use golang struct with embedded errors.E interface as a error type, like:
 ```go
 type ErrNotFound struct {